 After spending a wonderful summer morning on Smoky Mountain for the first recorded ascent in over 23 years, Phil Richards and I were barely getting started.
 We still had to travel the remote Roaring Creek valley and ascend a second peak before continuing even further to a planned camp under the east face of Little Cataract Peak for the night.
 Nobody can accuse us of having no ambition even if we seem to possess very little in the way of intelligence.
 After a hike that will surely be one of the highlights of summer 2023 we finally got eyes onto the 2nd objective of the day.

 Mount Goodair is interesting for its many names – it has almost as many names as it has ascents!
 Rick Collier and Glen Boles call it “Roaring Creek Ridge”.
 Bivouac dubs it “Snort Peak”.
 And the 1985 Parks Canada Centennial Commemorative Climbing Camp consisting of 16 wardens (and 30 horses) proposed an official name of “Mount Goodair” in memory of one of 6 game wardens killed in the line of duty between 1885 and 1985 – Percy Goodair.
 (Interestingly, they misspelled the proposal as “Goodiar” but I think it’s obvious that this was unintentional as they also clearly state who they meant to commemorate with it.)
-For whatever reason the names never became official but I prefer to honor their intent ignore it like the land naming commission apparently did.
+For whatever reason the names never became official but I choose to honor them.

 The wardens ascended Goodair from a camp at “Two Lakes” from north McConnell Creek to the east.
 This route sounded like a 3rd or 4th class scramble – certainly nothing of note other than leaving a register in a cairn and noting that it was almost certainly a first ascent like all the others completed in the area by the group.
 Rick Collier found the summit register in 2000 and ascended a route from Roaring Creek.
 Initially I thought he ascended the NW ridge as I had planned, but a more careful read suggests that he and Bob ascended climber’s left of a large north glacier before scrambling the upper NNE ridge to the top.
 I was really hoping to find that register too.